 An Opportunity for the Church

-Because of Jesus, we can live like Paul instructed, “as sorrowful, yet always rejoicing” (2 Corinthians 6:10), as we walk alongside families experiencing Down syndrome.
-We can do so because the God who made the child with his or her unique chromosomal makeup (Exodus 4:11) is the same God who promises he will supply our every need (Philippians 4:19).
+Because of Jesus, we can live like Paul instructed: “as sorrowful, yet always rejoicing” (2 Corinthians 6:10), as we walk alongside families experiencing Down syndrome.
+We can do so because the God who made the child with his unique chromosomal makeup (Exodus 4:11) is the same God who promises he will supply our every need (Philippians 4:19).

 Dispel the Myths About Down Syndrome